jsaintvanne/MyMSMSstudy/MS2process/README.md

 #Now, we can source our R scripts in our repo each time we have done some modifications
 sourceDir("./repopath/")
 ```
+It could be better to rebuild the package each time and reload it in R after that...?

 ### About the peak 166.08 of file `STD_MIX1`
 #### Problem